Pamela Boden Biography

 Biography

 Pamela Boden (1905-1981) was born in Derbyshire, England on April 23, 1905.
-She was principally home-tutored except for one year at Heathfield.
+She was principally home-tutored except for one year at Heathfield Girls' School in her early teens.
 When she was seventeen, her family moved to Germany, where she studied music and art in Dresden and Munich.
-She also studied life drawing in Paris at the Académie de la Grande Chaumière.
-In 1927, Boden moved to the South of France where she began an irreverent novel, Persian Paradise; while never published, her writing set the tone for the attitude she displayed in her future work, whatever the form.
-Returning to Paris, Boden began to associate with the artistic community and met the English composer Stanley Bate, who she briefly married (as a joke; they were both gay) and who exposed her to the contemporary music scene where she met the avant garde Australian composer Peggy Glanville-Hicks.
-Among of her circle of friends were the Surrealists, Dadaists, and Cubists including sculptors Hans (Jean) Arp and Ossip Zadkine and the painter Albert Gleizes.
-Another close friend was the Portuguese writer and film maker Virginia de Castro e Almeida with whom Boden began a relationship that lasted until Virginia’s death.
+She would also study life drawing in Paris at the Académie de la Grande Chaumière after moving to the South of France in 1927.
+It was there that she began writing an irreverent novel, Persian Paradise; while never published (in fact, being politely rejected by T.S.
+Eliot for its content in 1936 when he worked for Faber & Faber, Ltd.), her writing set the tone for the attitude she displayed in her future work, whatever the form.

 At age twenty-seven, Boden began to carve decorative panels but soon turned to three-dimensional sculpture.
 In 1936 she had her first one-woman show in Paris at a small gallery and exhibited at La Salon d’Automne with Albert Gleizes’s group.
-Stanley Bate had joined the Arts Theatre group at the end of 1939 and revived his score for the ballet Perseus.
-Boden designed the decor and costumes for Perseus and Keith Lester provided the choreography and Harold (Hal) Turner danced the title role.
+Stanley Bate had joined the Arts Theatre group at the end of 1939 and revived his score for the ballet Perseus, commissioning Boden to design the decor and costumes while Keith Lester provided the choreography and Harold (Hal) Turner danced the title role.
 Perseus was performed in London on July 2, 1940 at The Arts Theatre Club.
 During this time Boden was living on the Ile St. Louis in the apartment Corbusier had designed for Helena Rubenstein.

 In 1938, Pamela and Virginia moved to Portugal where Pamela illustrated a number of Virginia’s books and exhibited her sculpture in Lisbon.
 In November of 1940 Boden, Antonio Dacosta and Antonio Pedro organized the first Surrealist exhibition, titled EXPoem Esculture e Pintura at Repe House in Lisbon, Portugal, which was a key exhibition in Portugal for modernism.
 Boden exhibited six of her carved and assembled wooden sculptures.